JulianNicholls/React-2-Expensify/README.md

 ## Progress

-Working on section 16 - Firebase Authentication
+Working on section 17 - Styling

 ## Differences from Andrew

 I haven't done the Portfolio app, destructuring, HOC, or some of the redux examples.

-I have put in some minimal CSS until Andrew styles the app in section 17.
+I have put in some minimal CSS until the app is finally styled in section 17.

 ## Git client